-Valpak surveyed over 1,600 U.S. adults to understand their spending inspirations and worries heading into the new year.
+Valpak surveyed over 1,400 U.S. adults to understand their spending inspirations and concerns heading into the new year.
 Unsurprisingly, New Year’s resolutions around maintaining a healthy lifestyle with physical health goals (weight loss and fitness)—similar to last year—featured prominently in survey results.
-An emphasis on healthy living, physical activity, healthy habits, overall self-care, and well-being seem to be once again top of mind after another triple-threat period of flu, RSV and COVID impacting American lives.
+An emphasis on healthy living, physical activity, healthy habits, overall self-care, and well-being seem to be at the top of our minds again, a positive sign as we move further away from and grow more accustomed to and better equipped to take on those cases of flu and other new coughs and colds impacting American lives.

-As lingering inflation continues to set budget limitations, consumers remain shocked at rising prices and shrinking wallets, pausing and prioritizing purchases of what they need (good healthcare) vs. want (a new tech toy).
-However, the desire to travel bucked the trend nationwide as experience seekers want to get even further away from the very memory of lockdown and get out and see the world.
-Intentions to buy homes and cars are also high despite the economy, with fingers crossed that things continue to move positively and supply chains stay constant in the new year.
+As stubborn inflation continues to set budget limitations, consumers remain shocked at lingering high prices and lighter wallets, pausing and prioritizing purchases of what they need (good healthcare) vs. want (a new tech toy).
+However, the desire to travel bucked the trend nationwide as experience seekers want to get out there and see the world.
+Intentions to remodel homes and buy new cars are also high despite worries of a changing economy, with fingers crossed that things continue to move positively and supply chains stay constant in the new year.

 Key Findings